Intel Restructures Key Groups, Navin Shenoy to Leave Company

 These changes come on the heels of a larger as-yet unconfirmed effort to restructure the company's Manufacturing and Operations and separate Global Supply Chain groups into one Manufacturing, Supply Chain and Operations group, as previously reported by CRN.

-Intel has also brought on Samsung's former head of its North American foundry business to lead the company's shift to its own third-party foundry model as part of its IDM 2.0 initiative.
+Intel has also brought on Samsung's former head of its North American foundry business, Hong Hau, to lead its shift to its own third-party foundry company, Intel Foundry Services, as part of its IDM 2.0 initiative.
 Here's the breakdown of today's changes from Intel's press release:

 - Sandra Rivera will take on a new role as executive vice president and general manager of Datacenter and AI.
 Rivera will lead this organization's focus on developing leadership data center products for a cloud-based world, including Intel Xeon and field programmable gate array (FPGA) products.
 She will also drive the company's overall artificial intelligence (AI) strategy.
 Rivera has a deep history in data center technology and a track record of integrating Intel's silicon and software portfolios to drive customer value.
 Prior to her role serving as Intel's chief people officer, she led Intel's Network Platforms Group.
 (Sandra Rivera's biography)